Utah Administrative Code

 b) a physical description of the processing facility;

-c) a plain review of the building, facilities, and equipment;
+c) a plan review of the building, facilities, and equipment;

 d) a photographic aerial map and street address for each building or site where industrial hemp will be processed, handled, or stored;